yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

   Specify the name of the output file.

-  If omitted, either the name of the source directory or the base name of the main module is taken, with a postfix C<'.rbz'> is appended.
+  If omitted, either the name of the source directory or the base name of the main module is taken, with a postfix '`.rbz`' is appended.

   It is always safer to specify the output file.

+* --provide-data-handle, -D

+  Simulate the DATA file handle for the main module.
+  If enabled, it will set `DATA` constant to a simulated pseudo file handle, providing the script data after `__END__` token.

+  If the main module does not contain the token, it is ignored.

+  It is implemented with StringIO in Ruby.
+For both performance and simplicity, the relative position of the `__END__` token in the input is remembered when the script is generated.
+If you replace the main module by zip archivers, the data will be broken.

 ### ARCHIVE OPTIONS

 * --compress, -C